esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_cover.png
     :align: center

 Just as in the previous example, we need to get the states of the cover first.
-With a numeric sensor we retrieve the current position of the cover, and wuth a text sensor we retrive the current movement state of it.
-We are particularly intersted in the moving (*opening* and *opening*) states, because during these we'd like to change the label on the middle to show *STOP*.
-Otherwise, this button label will show the percentage of the opening.
+With a numeric sensor we retrieve the current position of the cover, and with a text sensor we retrive the current movement state of it.
+We are particularly interested in the moving (*opening* and *opening*) states, because during these we'd like to change the label on the middle to show *STOP*.
+Otherwise, this button label will show the actual percentage of the opening.
 Additionally, we'll change the opacity of the labels on the *UP* and *DOWN* buttons depending on if the cover is fully open or close.

 .. code-block:: yaml